p2xai/gronka/privacy.md

 When you use gronka, we may receive the following information from Discord:

-- **User Information**: Your Discord user ID, username, and avatar (as provided by Discord's API)
+- **User Information**: Your Discord user ID and username (as provided by Discord's API)
-- **Server Information**: Server ID and name where the bot is used
 - **Message Content**: Video and image files you submit for conversion
 - **Command Usage**: Information about when and how you use bot commands

 ### Automatically Collected Data

-- **File Hashes**: MD5 hashes of processed files for deduplication purposes
+- **File Hashes**: SHA-256 hashes of processed files for deduplication purposes
-- **Usage Statistics**: Aggregated metrics about bot usage (number of conversions, file sizes, etc.)
+- **Usage Statistics**: User-specific metrics about bot usage (number of conversions, file sizes, command usage, etc.)
 - **Error Logs**: Technical information when errors occur (does not include personal data)

 ## How We Use Your Information